Aging Studies at MTSU

 The Aging Studies Program at Middle Tennessee State University is an interdisciplinary program of research and education focusing on aging and the elderly.
 Faculty from nursing, nutrition, speech and language pathology, health, physical education, social work, psychology, and sociology conduct research and teach courses that provide students and aging professionals with the knowledge and expertise necessary to address challenges posed by an aging population.
 The Aging Studies Program serves the university and community through both educational and service programs, often combining the two through service-learning and practicum opportunities made possible by extensive collaborations and partnerships with community agencies and organizations.
 The program seeks to assist Aging Studies faculty achieve excellence in teaching, research, and scholarly activities by supporting research, faculty development, and encouraging participation in professional conferences.
 The program achieves its educational goals by offering an undergraduate Minor in Gerontology and a Graduate Certificate in Gerontology and advocating the integration of aging issues across the curriculum.
 The minor introduces students to the biological, psychological, and social aspects of aging and complements a variety of majors.
-Students who complete the minor will be exposed to basic social policies and personal skills required for working effectively with older persons.
+Students who complete the minor will gain the knowledge and personal skills required for working effectively with older persons.
 The graduate certificate provides advanced study in gerontology, allowing Master's candidates to add a gerontological focus to their Master's program and offering those working in the aging field an opportunity to enrich existing knowledge and skills while furthering opportunities for career advancement.

 For more information about the Aging Studies Program, the Graduate Certificate in Gerontology, or the undergraduate Minor in Gerontology, please contact Brandon Wallace at firstname.lastname@example.org or call (615) 898-5976.